 Once a user installs/ upgrades the app, this journey gets triggered for them.
-It has been designed for the sole purpose of maximizing platform video views.
+The ALTBalaji team designed this journey for the sole purpose of maximizing platform video views.
 The journey employs a two-pronged communication approach to user engagement: Push Notification & Email.

 Event Trigger 1 – App Upgrade

 Once a user upgrades their app, the system waits for them to play a video for up to 3 hours.
 If the user doesn’t perform the video play event in the stipulated time, then the system checks the user’s availability on the push channel.
 If the user is available via push notification, then the journey triggers a push notification to the user’s mobile device:

 It promotes the platform’s flagship show to the user with a strong visual notification, highlighting the show’s exceptionally high IMDb rating.

 Event Trigger 2 – App Install

 Post app installs, the system waits for 5 minutes.
 On timeout, it carries out a check to confirm the user’s availability on the push channel.
 If the availability is negative, the same check is carried out again after a 30-minute gestation period.
 The system checks if the user is available on the push channel and serves a push notification to the user: